-Employment in this area is expected to grow 7% between 2014 and 2024.
-This is the average of all jobs in the USA at present.
-Jobs are generally expected to take an upward trend in Federal and state forestry, historic conservation and protected land.
+Employment in this area is expected to grow 7% between 2020 and 2030.
+This is about as fast as the average for all occupations.* Jobs are generally expected to take an upward trend in Federal and state forestry, historic conservation and protected land.
 Federal and international obligations mean that employment is likely to be stable for the foreseeable future.
 Some instability in the economy could mean that this could drop in the next couple of years, especially if budget cuts to organizations such as EPA and NPS are likely.
 However, this is based on projections that are unlikely to occur.

 What Are the Education Requirements to Become a Preservation Planner?

 Preservation planning is a multidisciplinary approach requiring a broad set of skills.
 High School students should focus on geography and biology, as these will form the core of the conservation work.
 This will put students in good standing to study for degrees relevant to this career.

 Prospective college students should aim for degrees in subjects such as geography, ecology and biology.
 However, archaeology and anthropology may also be useful, especially when working with cultural landscapes.
 It is important that minors and electives juxtapose and complement the main degree.
 Students of geography should attempt to tailor their studies to include human geography and cultural landscape concepts.
 Landscape archaeology is still a fledgling subject, but human impact on natural landscapes has had greater effect in the subject of geography.
 GIS will also be a highly useful minor, as the landscape nature of the role means this growing skill will be significantly advantageous to the student.

 Masters degrees will help develop the more advanced skills and concepts such as GIS, human geography and ecology, but they are not vital.
 If you intend to manage your own projects and spend more time in desk-based research, you should study for a post-graduate degree.
 MA/MS programs encourage greater individual research and critical thinking vital to this role.